babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 the operator address is `bbnvaloper1qh8444k43spt6m8ernm8phxr332k85teavxmuq`.

-For the next step, we will have to wait till the beginning of the next epoch (this will take approx 10 minutes) for the command to be valid.
+For the next step, we will have to wait till the beginning of the next epoch (this will take up to 10 minutes) for the command to be valid.
 This is due to Babylon's epoched staking design, where the blockchain is divided into epochs.
 Messages that affect the validator set are delayed to the end of each epoch for execution.
 Meaning that your validator creation transaction will be processed